Remember to KISS before the travel – Keep It Simple and Short.

-For travel in the USA, your best carry on luggage locks should be TSA-compliant, which means that the security agents possess a universal master key, to open and inspect your baggage, without breaking the locks, if they decide to physically inspect the contents in your bag.
-If you are expecting to buy a lock separately, check the package of the lock for the notation that states if it is TSA compliant.
-For integrated locks, check the luggage’s sales tag whether it is indicating if the lock is TSA compliant.
+For travel in the USA, your best carry-on luggage locks should be TSA-compliant, which means that the security agents possess a universal master key to open and inspect your baggage without breaking the locks if they decide to inspect the contents in your bag physically.
+If you are expecting to buy a lock separately, check the package of the lock for the notation that states if it is TSA-compliant.
+For integrated locks, check the Luggage’s whether it is indicating if the lock is TSA compliant.

 Nowadays, the valises are equipped with built-in electronic capabilities.
-A “connected” suitcase tells you where it is, how much it weighs, and who’s allowed to handle it with the assistance of functions such as location tracking, built-in digital scales, fingerprint recognition locks, digital locks, proximity sensors, built-in power sources (for charging your mobile/tab or for your laptop) and trip tracking.
-You have the option of upgrading your analog bags to create your customized high-tech carry on luggage by adding aforesaid electronic gadgets separately.
+A “connected” “suitcase t” tells you where it is, how much it weighs, and who’s allowewho’shandle it with the assistance of functions such as location tracking, built-in digital scales, fingerprint recognition locks, digital locks, proximity sensors, built-in power sources (for charging your mobile/tab or for your laptop) and trip tracking.
+Adding electronic gadgets separately allows you to upgrade your analog bags to create your customized high-tech carry-on Luggage.